nf-core/funcscan/paper/paper.md

 However, execution of the multiple bioinformatic tools used in screening analyses remains inefficient due to heterogeneous software interfaces, reporting, and formatting of the output files of similar tools, which limits scalability of such analyses.

 nf-core/funcscan is a portable and reproducible open source Nextflow bioinformatics pipeline for the screening of microbial functional features from assembled contigs or genomes.
-The pipeline executes up to 13 tools to simultaneously identify antimicrobial peptides, antibiotic resistance genes, biosynthetic gene clusters, carbohydrate-activate enzymes, and performs taxonomic classification of partial or full genomes.
+The pipeline executes up to 13 tools to simultaneously identify biosynthetic gene clusters, antimicrobial peptides, antibiotic resistance genes, and carbohydrate-active enzymes, while also performing taxonomic classification of partial or full genomes.
 To facilitate efficient results comparison and evaluation, it supports cross-tool output file standardisation and aggregation.

 # Statement of need

-Researchers often use multiple tools to ensure maximum detection sensitivity during genomic screening for potential gene candidates, as each tool uses different search algorithms and microbial metabolite databases.
+Researchers often use multiple tools to maximize detection sensitivity during genomic screening for potential gene candidates, as each tool uses different search algorithms and microbial metabolite databases.
-However, heterogeneous installation, inputs, and execution interfaces of these standalone tools impede scalability, and decrease reproducibility due to user-error when executed manually.
+However, heterogeneous installations, inputs, and execution interfaces of these standalone tools impede scalability, and decrease reproducibility due to user-error when executed manually.
-Additionally, individual tools often have their own unique output formats, making cross-comparison of results between tools and databases non-trivial, and again requiring inefficient manual postprocessing and inspection.
+Additionally, output formats are not standardized, making cross-comparison of results between tools and databases difficult and requiring inefficient manual postprocessing and inspection.

-This necessity for manual execution and postprocessing of heterogeneous outputs impacts the discovery of new drugs.
+The current need for manual execution and postprocessing impacts the discovery of new drugs.
-For example, antibiotics are typically derived from naturally evolved, bacterially produced, low molecular weight natural products, and the discovery rate of novel molecules has seen recent plateauing.
-In combination with an explosion in the evolution of multidrug resistant bacteria [@ventola_antibiotic_2015; @perry_prehistory_2016; @rascovan_exploring_2016], and restricted global surveillance both in healthcare and agriculture, this is contributing to a major threat to global health [@murray_global_2022; @world_health_organization_global_2022].
+The rise of multidrug resistant bacteria [@ventola_antibiotic_2015; @perry_prehistory_2016; @rascovan_exploring_2016] and reduction of global surveillance in healthcare and agriculture pose major threats to global health [@murray_global_2022; @world_health_organization_global_2022].
-Therefore high-throughput and scalable approaches are needed to allow the rapid identification of metabolites from novel sources, as well as live monitoring of the spread of antibiotic resistance within microbial populations.
+New antibiotics derived from low molecular weight bacterial natural products are needed to address these threats, but the discovery rate of novel molecules has declined as the rate of rediscovery has increased, necessitating the screening of ever larger metagenomic datasets.
+High-throughput and scalable approaches are needed to meet this challenge.

-Here, we present nf-core/funcscan, a Nextflow [@di_tommaso_nextflow_2017] pipeline following nf-core best practices [@ewels_nf-core_2020;@Langer2025-th] for the automated and in-parallel screening of different functional gene groups with multiple tools and databases.
+Here, we present nf-core/funcscan, a Nextflow [@di_tommaso_nextflow_2017] pipeline following nf-core best practices [@ewels_nf-core_2020;@Langer2025-th] for the automation of in-parallel screening of biosynthesis, resistance, and carbohydrate metabolism genes using multiple tools and databases.
-The pipeline currently supports detection of antimicrobial peptide (AMPs) genes, antimicrobial resistance genes (ARGs), biosynthetic gene clusters (BGCs), and carbohydrate-active enzyme genes (CAZymes) and their gene clusters (CGCs).
+The pipeline currently supports detection of biosynthetic gene clusters (BGCs), antimicrobial peptide (AMPs) genes, antimicrobial resistance genes (ARGs), and carbohydrate-active enzyme genes (CAZymes), as well as their gene clusters (CGCs).

 # State of the field

 Previous efforts to scale up the predictive power of different tools for functional gene prediction include mettannotator [@gurbich_mettannotator_2025], bacannot [@almeida_scalable_2023], PathoFact [@de_nies_pathofact_2021] SqueezeMeta [@tamames_squeezemeta_2019], MetaErg [@dong_integrated_2019], and ARGs-OAP [@yin_args-oap_2022] (Table \ref{tab:pipelines}).
-However, to our knowledge, these are typically focused on singular gene categories or groups (e.g. antimicrobial resistance), aim to be 'end-to-end' pipelines including read preprocessing and assembly, or do not provide important contextual information about the potential hits, e.g. taxonomic information.
+However, these tools and pipelines serve different goals, such as focusing on individual gene categories or functions (e.g., antimicrobial resistance) or aiming to be 'end-to-end' pipelines including read preprocessing and assembly, and some do not provide sufficient contextual information (e.g., taxonomy) for key downstream analyses.

 In particular, the main factors that distinguish nf-core/funcscan from the most similar pipeline, mettannotator, are: support for metagenomic assembly input rather than just genomes; automated taxonomic classification of contigs; more tools for ARG screening; support for AMP screening; and confirmed execution on other infrastructure than HPCs.
-Genomic functions which nf-core/funcscan does not screen for due to its focus on AMPs, ARGs, and BGCs but mettannotator does are CRISPR arrays, antiphage defence, non-coding RNA, and pseudogenes.
+Genomic functions which nf-core/funcscan does not screen for due to its focus on BGCs, AMPs, ARGs, and CAZymes/CGCs but mettannotator does are CRISPR arrays, antiphage defence, non-coding RNA, and pseudogenes.

 \begin{sidewaystable}
 \centering